KiltedCode/khandaria-campaign/sessions/2019/2019-09-12-csi-watcher.md

 swing by Embassy Row on way to Justice Hill
 hear large crowd outside dwarven embassy, held back by city guards, led by `Guros`
 behind the gate are some dwarven guards
-give **urban grace** to `Pylia`, `Belsarin` redirects some people, gets one to throw up
+give **urban grace** to `Pylia`, `Belsaran` redirects some people, gets one to throw up
 `Guros` spots us, waves us through the guards
 crowd angry at this
 `Pylia` moves through crowd restoring drunk people
 finds a fighter who seems instigator
 `Pylia` tries to **hold person**, he draws sword, sets off peace bond
-guards come forward, `Belsarin` leaps from light post and confronts him
+guards come forward, `Belsaran` leaps from light post and confronts him
-he attacks `Belsarin`, gets tripped, grappled, pinned
+he attacks `Belsaran`, gets tripped, grappled, pinned
 `Guros` grabs the guy and yells "Who are you?!"
-tries to say `Belsarin` attacked him
+tries to say `Belsaran` attacked him
 more guard attracted by the noise, crowd getting nervous and dispersing
 `Guros` puts on the handcuffs that go through wrists
 notice guard doesn't say anything, just rips tape off to get it to stop